AnnaMichalak2002/zad.1/README.md

 Replace <pdb_file_path> with the path to the PDB file you want to analyze.

 # Output
-visualized contact map using matplotlib library
+File named contactMap.pdf that visualized contact map (using matplotlib library).